App Engine Datastore is a schemaless NoSQL datastore providing robust, scalable storage for your web application, with the following features:

 - The timing of concurrent changes may affect the results of non-ancestor queries.
 If an entity initially satisfies a query but is later changed so that it no longer does, the entity may still be included in the query's result set if the changes had not yet been applied to the indexes in the replica on which the query was executed.

 The Datastore maintains statistics about the data stored for an application, such as how many entities there are of a given kind or how much space is used by property values of a given type.
-You can view these statistics in the Administration Console under Datastore > Statistics.
+You can view these statistics in the Cloud Platform Console Cloud Datastore dashboard page.
 You can also use the Datastore API to access these values programmatically from within the application by querying for specially named entities; see Datastore Statistics in Python for more information.

 Quotas and limits